HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

 ### Spelling and grammer

-1. Use U.S. spelling of words. *e.g.*: "meter" instead of "metre".
+1. Use American English spelling of words. *e.g.*: "meter" instead of "metre".
+This standard is in line with the HCA DCP.
 1. Use Oxford comma in lists.
 Exception is when using a semi-colon to separate multiple example values in the *example* attribute.
 1. Use present tense.